Christian Feest

-Christian Feest (born July 20, 1945, at Broumov, Czechoslovakia, now Czech Republic), is an Austrian ethnologist and ethnohistorian.
+Christian Feest (born July 20, 1945) is an Austrian ethnologist and ethnohistorian.

+Biography

-Feest specializes in the Native Americans of eastern North America and the Northeastern United States and their material culture, ethnological image research and Native American anthropology of art.
+Feest was born on July 20, 1945, in Broumov.
+He specializes in the Native Americans of eastern North America and the Northeastern United States and their material culture, ethnological image research and Native American anthropology of art.
 He is widely acknowledged for his pioneering research and publications on the early European-Native American colonial contact period, and on the history of museum collections.